 I work at the intersection of environmental and economic geography.
-My primary research interests span political economy, political ecology, environmental studies, and resource management.
-I conduct research in both the ‘developing’ and ‘developed’ world, and consequently have an interest in debates over postcolonialism and development.
+My primary research interests span political economy, political ecology, environmental studies, STS, and digital geographies.
+I am currently focusing on a new research project on the implications of digital technologies for environmental governance.

 My interests lie in the theory and practice of sustainable development, with the majority of my work to date focusing on development-related challenges facing Sub-Saharan Africa.
 All of my courses examine human environment interactions, and seek to engage with questions of sustainability from an interdisciplinary perspective and at multiple temporal and spatial scales.